-One of the best things to do is to rent a scooter and go around Malta, like Mdina, Riviera Beach and to the Dingli Cliffs for sunset.
-Then a romantic dinner – some of my favourite restaurants I recommend are Bahia in Lija, Enchante in Isla, TemptAsian in Sliema, Grain or Panorama in Valletta, and De Mondion in Mdina.
+One of the best things to do is to rent a scooter and go around Malta, like Mdina, Riviera Beach, and to the Dingli Cliffs for sunset.
+Then a romantic dinner – some of my favorite restaurants I recommend are Bahia in Lija, Enchante in Isla, TemptAsian in Sliema, Grain or Panorama in Valletta, and De Mondion in Mdina.

 My date night would also include an overnight stay at a hotel like the Phoenicia, La Falconeria, Rosselli AX Privilege and the Waterfront.
 Depending on how much time you have, I'd also recommend going further afield to Gozo Island which offers so much, least of all, some of the best scuba diving in all of Europe!

 If you want to connect with Clayton, check him out on his Instagram.

 - Make sure you also check out the gayest cities in Europe